Kindergarten Michif Classroom

-The Regina Catholic School Division, located on Treaty 4 territory, in keeping with its philosophy, recognizes that pupils of First Nations, Métis and Inuit ancestry represent a significant group.
+The Regina Catholic School Division, located on Treaty 4 territory, in keeping with its philosophy, recognizes that pupils of Indigenous ancestry represent a significant group.
 Divergent educational responses may be required to help them succeed in their educational development.

-Regina Catholic Schools focus on the Education Sector Strategic Plan outcomes and priorities to ensure increased awareness and understanding of First Nations and Métis cultures and to support equitable opportunities and outcomes for students of First Nations and Métis ancestry.
+Regina Catholic Schools focus on the Education Sector Strategic Plan outcomes and priorities to ensure increased awareness and understanding of Indigenous cultures and to support equitable opportunities and outcomes for students of Indigenous ancestry.
 Supports are offered in the following initiatives:

 Mandatory Treaty Education K-12 Regina Catholic Schools continue to work closely with the Office of the Treaty Commission to build system wide capacity.
 A team of Treaty Teacher Leaders assist and support teachers at their respectful schools in the successful implementation of the topic of treaties in the classroom and actualization of the Renewed Treaty Resource.
 Teachers of PreKindergarten to grade 12 students are provided professional development opportunities on the implementation of Teaching Treaties in the classroom.

-The Cultural Room at Miller Comprehensive Catholic High School was established to provide increased awareness and understanding of First Nations and Métis cultures.
-The Medicine Wheel is an important symbol used in the classroom to promote peace, harmony, balance and connection.
+The Cultural Room at Miller Comprehensive Catholic High School was established to provide increased awareness and understanding of Indigenous cultures.

 Circle of Voices